Kinetica installation and configuration instructions using KAgent for On-Premise hardware.

 Optionally, select if each node should have the Core package installed.
 The Core package contains access to the database and its core components and functionality.
 Note that if the core package is not installed on a node, that node cannot be designated as the Head Node.

 Optionally, select if each node should have the etcd package installed.
 The etcd package provides a means for each node in the cluster to have a consistent record of statuses and locations for the other node(s) in the cluster.
 Ensure at least one node will have etcd installed; select additional nodes for redundancy.

 Select the desired node for the Head Node using the corresponding radio button.
 This server will receive user requests and parcel them out to the other worker nodes of the system.
 The head node of the cluster (or only node in a single-node system) will also be used for the administration of the cluster, and by default, the hosting of Reveal and GAdmin and as such, will require special handling during the installation process.

 All services and privileges (Head, Graph, AAW, etc.) can exist on a single node if desired, assuming there are enough resources to handle it.

 If the Graph package was selected for install in Cluster, select the desired node(s) to host the graph service using the corresponding radio button.
 The graph node does not need to have the Core package enabled.
 Consult Distributed Graph Servers for more information on leveraging multiple graph servers.

 If the AAW package was selected for install in Cluster, optionally set the number of reserved GPUs for AAW to use for each node.
 The AAW service will co-exist with the head node.
 Note that the AAW package will be automatically installed on every node with the Core package enabled.
-If enabling cluster resiliency, consult the head node failover section for information on how cluster resiliency works with AAW.

 Some features of AAW require GPUs to work or have increased performance.
 Review the AAW documentation for more information.